hieudo-hn/dlib/README.md

 ```
 3. Download XServer
   + If typing `xquartz` does not output anything, xquartz is installed, you can type CTRL+c and move on to the next step
-  + If it returns `command not found` run the following to install XServer:
+  + If it returns `command not found` run the following to install XServer, then log out and log back in:
     + (MacOS) `brew install --cask xquartz`
     + (General) WSL: Setup VcXsrv, or wslg from microsoft preview builds